-This year's photo contest is an Alabama Bicentennial Joint Project between the Alabama Department of Conservation and Natural Resources (ADCNR), The Alabama Tourism Department (Tourism) and the Alabama Department of Transportation (ALDOT).
+This year's photo contest is a Joint Project between the Alabama Department of Conservation and Natural Resources (ADCNR), the Alabama Tourism Department (Tourism) and the U.S. Fish and Wildlife Service in Alabama (USFWS).

 The contest is open to adults and youth.
 A total of 10 photos per person may be entered in the following categories.
 You may enter all 10 in one category or divide the 10 among several categories.